awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 | `overwrite_file` |  Not applicable to SSRS tasks\.  |
 | `task_metadata` | Metadata associated with the SSRS task\. |

-## Disabling SSRS<a name="SSRS.Disable"></a>
+## Turning off SSRS<a name="SSRS.Disable"></a>

-To disable SSRS, remove the `SSRS` option from its option group\.
+To turn off SSRS, remove the `SSRS` option from its option group\.
 Removing the option doesn't delete the SSRS databases\.
 For more information, see [Deleting the SSRS databases](#SSRS.Drop)\.

-You can re\-enable SSRS by adding back the `SSRS` option\.
-If you have also deleted the SSRS databases, re\-enabling SSRS on the same DB instance creates new report server databases\.
+You can turn SSRS on again by adding back the `SSRS` option\.
+If you have also deleted the SSRS databases, readding the option on the same DB instance creates new report server databases\.

 ### Console<a name="SSRS.Disable.Console"></a>